Employment of the Supported Spouse That Unduly Impacts The Interests of the Children

 Permanent spousal support doesn’t satisfy the same policy goals as temporary spousal support.
 In setting temporary spousal support, the family court seeks to maintain the parties’ status quo pending divorce and division of community assets.
 In contrast, permanent spousal support provides continuing financial assistance relative to the parties’ financial circumstances and the marital standard of living.

 In light of the goal of permanent support, the court considers whether the supported party can work without unduly damaging the interests of children in their custody.
-This inquiry is designed to set a level of financial assistance commensurate with the financial condition of both parties, but also accommodate the interests of children in custody of the supported party.
+This inquiry is designed to set a level of financial assistance commensurate with the financial condition of both parties, but also accommodate the interests of children in the custody of the supported party.

 Not Just A Check